gaehlerm/SoftwareEngineering/README.md

 ## IDE

 The Integrated Development Environment (IDE) is a class of software used for writing code.
 Like Microsoft Word adapted for programmers.
 There are dozens of different IDEs available, both proprietary and freely available.
 I never cared about the IDEs.
 I just use what my work colleagues showed me.
-I don’t think it’s worth spending too much time here by yourself so I recommend you to do the same as I did.
+I don’t think it’s worth spending too much time here by yourself figuring out the details of one specific IDE.
+So I recommend you to do the same as I did.
+Just ask your friends.

 In all up to date IDEs, there are plug ins for most of the tools mentioned above.
 Ask your work colleague which ones you need.
-Spend a few hours with him to get an idea what they are used for.
+Spend a few hours with watching your colleague to get an idea what the plug ins are used for.
 This is not wasted time.
 You also learn something about the code during that time.

 It is worthwhile learning some of the shortcuts in your IDE that allow you to modify code in different files faster.
 This is useful as it improves your work flow.
 But don’t overdo it at the beginning, you may be wasting too much time here.
 You can still learn more once you know how your personal work flow looks like.
 And if you really like to push the shortcuts to the limit, you’ll have to learn the VIM text editor which is operated by keyboard only.

 ## Continuous Integration

 "Continuous integration (CI) is the practice of merging all developers' working copies to a shared mainline several times a day." // https://en.wikipedia.org/wiki/Continuous_integration

 This typically means checking in the latest changes of the code, compiling it if required, running all the tests and building the final artifact.

 There are several different suppliers for Continuous Integration (CI) software.
 I don’t know the precise differences and probably you won’t have to neither.
 You don’t need this if you work alone and in any serious software company this choice is made by others.

-At the time of writing, Jenkins is the most commonly used CI software.
+At the time of writing, Jenkins and Gitlab are the most commonly used CI software.

 ## Debugger

 Probably everybody knows what debugging is.
 Because it is about the first thing you learn at programming: The code doesn't work and I don't understand what it does.
 Let's walk through it and see what my variables do.
 For example using print statements.
 But there is a better way than using print statements.
 The Debugger.

 Every programming language has its own debuggers and IDEs usually support a debugger plugin for most major programming languages.
 It is useful to know some of the basic functionality of a debugger.
 Mostly setting break points, navigating through the code and looking at the stack trace.
 But generally, it’s a sign of bad code if you have to use a debugger too often.
 Write small classes and functions where you can tell exactly what they should do.
 Along with plenty of unit tests.
 Depending on the error you should be able to pin point the source to a certain class or area of the code without using a debugger.
 Anyway.
 Feel free to use a debugger, for example if you work with legacy code.
-But always keep the code quality high and make sure you don’t need the debugger at all.
+But always keep the code quality high and make sure you don’t need the debugger as little as possible.

 ## Profiler

 A profiler lets you check the time required for executing each part of the code.
 Depending what kind of programming you do, chances are high you will never need one.
-Only run the profiler if the program is slower than it should be.
-Thus, this is not a software you have to get acquainted with at the very beginning of your programming career.
+Only run the profiler if the program is slower than it should be, which is probably not too often.
+Thus, the profiler is not a software you have to get acquainted with at the very beginning of your programming career.

 ## Formatter

 Pretty much all companies have a fixed ruleset how code should be formatted.
 Some teams can debate for days about tiny details.
 If you start at a company let someone set up the formatter for you.
-But don’t start endless discussions about the formatting details.
+In most cases this consists of copying some config file.
+And don’t start endless discussions about the formatting details.
 Having the formatter set up properly will save you some pain afterwards.
 If the formatter follows the wrong rule set you will have formatting changes in your merge requests.
 Which is absolutely terrible, because it’s hiding the real changes.
-The formatter may change thousands of lines in a single MR and you don’t care about it.
+The formatter may change thousands of lines in a single MR and you don’t care about them.
 Real code changes are short but you have to check them meticulously.
 Put both kind of changes into a single MR and you are done for.
-Making an MR becomes impossible.
+Judging such an MR becomes impossible.

 If you work with old code that was formatted with an out dated ruleset, you have to run the formatter and create an MR before you start writing code.
 Or at least the formatting needs to be in a separate commit, though a separate, dedicated MR is to be preferred.
 If you change the formatting rule set, run the formatter on all code and create a dedicated MR.

-There are also some companies using custom formatting where every employee can use any formatting style he wants.
-Once he creates an MR, the official formatter runs on the code before merging it into master.
+There are also some companies where every employee can use any formatting style he likes.
+Once an employee creates an MR, the official formatter runs on the code as a first step of the merge request.
+This offers the best of both worlds: the users are free to use whatever formatter they like but there is still some default formatting that won't affect the merge requests.
+This only goes at the cost of the DevOps developer who has to implement this feature.

 Personally, I don’t care too much about the formatting style.
 If I have a choice, I use the default formatting with a tab width of 4 and a line length of 100.
 This is a reasonable compromise.
 Linus Thorwalds (the guy from Git) has a very strict opinion on that topic.
 It you write code for the Linux kernel you have to use a tab width of 8 and a line length of 80.
 Try writing code like that.
 You have to write extremely well to make all the code fit reasonably into this pattern.
 That’s exactly why he’s come up with this rule.
+The google style guide recommends also a line length of 80 characters.

 ## Code quality checker